ArcherN9/Loglr/README.md

         .initiateInDialog(getSupportFragmentManager());

+In the event you decide to go ahead with login using a DialogFragment, it is imperative that `onRequestPermissionsResult` method be overridden.
+Without this, Loglr will incur undesired behaviour.
+This method will be executed on interaction with the Marshmallow permission dialog.
+Since the permissions were requested from a DialogFragment, the parent Activity receives the callback.
+To forward call to the fragment, override the method like so :

+        @Override
+        public void onRequestPermissionsResult(int requestCode, @NonNull String[] permissions, @NonNull int[] grantResults) {
+            super.onRequestPermissionsResult(requestCode, permissions, grantResults);
+            //This line passes callback to the DialogFragment Loglr.getInstance().onRequestPermissionsResult(requestCode, permissions, grantResults);
+        }

 When login succeeds, a call back is executed to the LoginListener that was passed with `.setLoginListener(loginListener)` method.
 An object of `LoginResult` is passed which contains Token and Secret Token  which may be used in conjunction with [Jumlr Library](https://github.com/tumblr/jumblr) to retrieve user information or make requests on user's behalf.

         String strOAuthToken = loginResult.getOAuthToken();